dongkwonjin/Semantic-Line-DRM/README.md

 ### Reference

-Please cite our paper if the implementations are useful in your work:
+Please cite the following paper if you feel this repository useful:
 ```
 @Inproceedings{
 Jin2020DRM,